 Set up a morning ritual.
 When you work out or take time to meditate then shower and get dressed, you’ll find it easier to psychologically transition your mind to work.

 Set up a physical workspace and set boundaries for everyone in the house.
 Let them know when it’s okay to distract you and when it’s not.
 This will help switch you from a “home” to a “work” mindset.

 Slow speeds can really be infuriating especially when dealing with work-related communication.
 Upgrade to a faster, steady service provider.

 Track your time

 If you think you are spinning in circles doing unproductive work, use a time-tracking app.
-This could help you work better, smarter and efficiently.
-Alternatively, get an accountability partner.
+This could help you work better, smarter, and more efficiently.
+Alternatively, set specific goals for each day and get an accountability partner.

 People have a lot going on at the moment.
 Emotions are high.
-Be flexible as remote work brings folks’ family and pets into the corporate space.
+Be flexible as remote work brings folks’, families and pets into the corporate space.